datashim-io/datashim/README.md

 dataset.2.useas: mount
 ```

-The part below `volumeMounts` is optional and can be used if the user wants to mount each dataset in a specific location.
+The `mountPath` and `name` in `volumeMounts` is optional and should be used if
+the user wants to mount a dataset in a specific location.
-If the user doesn't specify the mount point, as a convention we will mount the dataset on `/mnt/datasets/example-dataset`.
+If the user doesn't specify the mount point, as a convention we will mount the
+dataset on `/mnt/datasets/<dataset-name>`.

 ## Next Steps

-The current release only provides support for datasets stored as S3 buckets and
+The current release provides support only for datasets stored as S3 buckets and
 requires users/administrators to input the access information for the dataset.
 We
 are working on enabling the capability of fetching the dataset information from
 a central catalog to facilitate access to organization-wide data lakes.
-Stay
-tuned for updates.

 Moreover we will add support for NFS datasets and other storage systems.

+Stay tuned for updates!